-SMS provides supports for children who are identified as English Learners (ELs), and those with special needs.
-As a school, SMS works with parents, special educators and advocates to ensure Individualized Education Programs (IEPs) are implemented consistently and all children have the support they need to succeed.
+SMS provides supports for children who are identified with a range of educational needs and differences.
+As a school, SMS works with parents, special educators and advocates to ensure Individualized Education Programs (IEPs) and 504 Plans are implemented consistently and all children have the support they need to succeed.

 Is a Montessori school appropriate for my special needs child?

 Sussex Montessori School is committed to meeting the needs of all children.
 This includes children who may learn differently from the “typical” child.
 Montessori education is designed to follow the child as they grow and adapt to their individual needs and learning style.
 Inclusion and “push-in” services in the regular classroom setting is our goal for all.
-However, services will be provided in the setting that is determined most appropriate for the child.
-The team works together and determines the best approach to achieving that goal.
+However, services will be provided in the setting that is determined most appropriate for the child by their IEP Team.
+The IEP team works together and determines the best approach to achieving your child’s educational goals.
 More information about on this approach can be found in this white paper authored by the National Center for Montessori in the Public Sector.
 Read more here.

 Who should I reach out to if I have specific questions about my child?

-New parents considering Sussex Montessori School for their child with special needs are encouraged to contact the appropriate coordinator, and Head of School Lisa Coldiron with questions.
+New parents enrolling at Sussex Montessori School for their child with special needs are encouraged to contact the appropriate coordinator, and Head of School Lisa Coldiron with questions.

 Supporting children and families is easier when we communicate.
-Stay connected with us!
+Communication is Key!
 To ask us specific questions about your child or our work please reach out in any one of the following ways.
 We will respond within 48 hours.
 Messages received over the weekend will be answered the next school day.